Culler-Shalen seminorms of fillings of the Whitehead link exterior

 But note that for $p>4q>0$ or $p<0<4q$, apart from $\pm 1$, none of the non-zero roots of $\res_{p,q}$ are real-valued by Lemma~\ref{thm:res-real-roots}.
 Similarly for $0<p<4q$, none of its non-zero roots are pure imaginary by Lemma~\ref{thm:res-imaginary-roots}.
 So $d_{1}$ in fact does not share any roots with $\res_{p,q}$.

 It now remains to be shown that the polynomial $d_{2}$ has no common roots with $\res_{p,q}$.
 To see this, first observe that $d_{2}$ is an irreducible polynomial, while its leading coefficient is $22\neq 1$.
-On the other hand, while $\res_{p,q}$ is in general not irreducible\footnote{For example when $q=1$ and $p$ is even.}, it is a \emph{monic} polynomial with integer coefficients --- and therefore so are its irreducible factors.
+On the other hand, while $\res_{p,q}$ is in general \emph{not} irreducible (consider for example $q=1$ and $p$ even), it is a \emph{monic} polynomial with integer coefficients --- and therefore so are its irreducible factors: The Chebyshev polynomial $T_{q}(y)$ has leading term $2^{q-1}y^{q}$, and substituting $y=-s^{2}/2+2-s^{-2}/2$ gives the leading term $1/2\, s^{2q}$.
+Now note that the ``outer'' terms of $\res_{p,q}$ are $s^{p-2q}$ and $s^{-p+2q}$, and the middle terms are given by $2T_{q}(y)$.

 We conclude that all roots of $\res_{p,q}$ are \emph{algebraic integers}, while this is not true for any of the roots of $d_{2}$.
 This shows that $d_{2}$ and $\res_{p,q}$ have no roots in common.
 We show the $40$ roots of $d_{2}$ in figure~\ref{fig:roots-to-be-avoided-h2}.

 We can therefore conclude that the $2\times 2$ minor $d$ is indeed non-zero at characters of p-reps, and that hence $\rank P=6$ and $\det P\neq 0$, proving Proposition~\ref{thm:char-of-prep-is-simple-zero} for irreducible p-reps.